DimitrieStoica/anotherstoic.github.io/vpc.md

 - the size of a VPC cannot be changed
 - consists of: subnets, route tables, internet gateways, elastic IPs, endpoints, NAT gateways, peering connections, network ACLs, security groups, VPN

-> the default limit of route tables allowed per VPC is 200.

 > Default VPC: logically isolated network with a default subnet, security group and an Internet Gateway -> any instance will automatically receive public IP address

 ### Pricing ###